Honors Housing Options

 Take an online tour of the Glenn A. Niemeyer Learning & Living Center.

 Please note that space in the Niemeyer Learning and Living Center is very limited and usually goes quickly.

+No!
+Honors students can live anywhere on campus, but Honors housing is strongly recommended if the living learning communities sound appealing to you!
 Consider also other types of living/learning communities.
 In some ways, it is the best of both worlds to participate in Honors and live in a center which focuses on your greatest interests.
 See this page for the other living/learning community opportunities.